kubernetes-sigs/kueue/keps/1224-lending-limit/README.md

     - When cq-a's BorrowingLimit unset, cq-a can borrow as much as `(cq-b's LendingLimit + cq-c's LendingLimit)`.
     - When cq-a's BorrowingLimit set, cq-a can borrow as much as `min((cq-b's LendingLimit + cq-c's LendingLimit), cq-a's BorrowingLimit)`.
 - In a cohort with 2 ClusterQueues cq-a, cq-b and 2 ResourceFlavors rf-a, rf-b:
-  - When rf-b's LendingLimit set, and cq-a's FlavorFungibility set to `WhenCanBorrow: TryNextFlavor`:
+  - In cq-b, when rf-a's LendingLimit set, and cq-a's FlavorFungibility set to `whenCanBorrow: Borrow`:
-    - When rf-a's BorrowingLimit unset, cq-a can borrow as much as `rf-b's LendingLimit`.
+    - In cq-a, when rf-a's BorrowingLimit unset, cq-a can borrow as much as `rf-a's LendingLimit`.
-    - When rf-a's BorrowingLimit set, cq-a can borrow as much as `min(rf-b's LendingLimit, rf-a's BorrowingLimit)`.
+    - In cq-a, when rf-a's BorrowingLimit set, cq-a can borrow as much as `min(rf-a's LendingLimit, rf-a's BorrowingLimit)`.

+We will not consider the situation that **when cq-a's FlavorFungibility set to `whenCanBorrow: TryNextFlavor`**, since in this case, borrow will not happen.

 ### Graduation Criteria